ColdMacaroni/onslowcollege.github.io/13dtc/programming/01.setup/index.md

   - Click on the option for Python 3.10.2
     - ![Python interpreter selection](../../../11dit/programming/img/vscode03.png)

+## 1.5.3 Set up Pytest

+- After you have installed the Pip Manager extension, click on the Pip Manager icon on the left (it looks like a book or three stacked sheets of paper)
+- Click the ``+`` button at the top
+- In the Command Palette, type ``pytest`` and press Enter

+# Task 1.6 Set up Settings Sync

-## 1.5.3 Set up Settings Sync in Visual Studio Code
+## 1.6.1 Set up Settings Sync in Visual Studio Code

 - Show the Command Palette (instructions in 1.2.5)
 - Type "settings sync"